aiven/devportal/docs/products/dragonfly/howto/connect-python.rst

 Connect with Python
 ====================

-This example demonstrates how to connect to Dragonfly using Python, using the ``redis-py`` library, which is officially supported by Dragonfly.
+This example demonstrates how to connect to Dragonfly® using Python, using the ``redis-py`` library, which is officially supported by Dragonfly.
 For more information, see `Dragonfly SDKs <https://www.dragonflydb.io/docs/development/sdks>`_.

 Variables
 -----------